rixx/books.rixx.de/data/reviews/william-goldman/the-princess-bride/index.md

   text: Rumo's sense of humour and of tropes is extremely close to Princess Bride.
     Just with a non-human protagonist.
 - book: neil-gaiman/stardust
-  text: Strangely enough, Stardust feels similar to Princess Bride.
+  text: Strangely enough, Stardust is similar to Princess Bride.
 Though admittedly,
     the similarity is more prominent in the movie version of Stardust, which in turn cannot hope to compete with the Princess Bride movie.
 review: